![]() |

 8. What's The Best Time To Go?

-This is probably the most frequently asked question of all!
-Typically, people trek in Nepal during the Spring and Fall.
-Spring is known for wildflowers, most notably rhododendrons.
-Fall is great for crystal clear views.
-But it can also be overcrowded along popular trails such as those near Annapurna and Mount Everest.
-Winter is too cold at high altitude, but winter doesn't often arrive until late November.
+This is probably the most frequently asked question!
+While fluctuating weather patterns are increasing worldwide, some general patterns still exist.
+Typically, Nepal treks are best during the Spring and Fall (in the Northern Hemisphere).
+Spring is known for wildflowers, notably rhododendrons.
+Fall is great for crystal clear views, but can be crowded along popular trails such as those near Annapurna and Mount Everest.
+Winter weather in the mountains is too cold and swiftly–variable at high altitudes — plus, winter weather might not arrive until late November.
 Summer brings monsoon rains to Nepal.
-You need to be prepared regardless of the season!
-As new areas open, people often trek all year round.
-Sikkim and Bhutan have similar weather as Nepal, but Northern India and the Tibetan Plateau are only open for treks from June through September.
-This is a perfect scenario for teachers and others who can only travel during the summer months.
-Easier trips often occur at lower altitudes from December to early March while the weather is cool.↑
+You need to be prepared regardless of the season — and with increasing altitude, the more variable are the weather fluctuations and temperatures!

 10. Are Your Trips Only For Women or Men?